-The Norwegian Tenancy Act etc.
+The Tenancy Act

 The Norwegian Tenancy Act contains rules relating to the rights and obligations of the parties in respect of tenancies.
 The HTU Regulations contain rules about the Rent Disputes Tribunal's (HTU's) administrative procedures.
 We have also included links to other legislation and regulations which might be important.